Silver Chalice E-Zine Feature Article:

 One or two of these options are likely to work better for an individual, than the others.
 And we can grow from the simple to the more subtle relationships with Divine Source.

-But which one is "best" is entirely dependent on the person involved.
+one is "best" is entirely dependent on the person involved.
 Only you can know which works best for you.

 The point is not to try to force yourself to relate to your Divine Source that is repellent or inexplicable to you.
 The point is to find one that may serve you well in your joyful quest towards the Divine.